Last Updated on October 7, 2019

 Trust me, you’re going to need a good bit of room to be able to display this case, my favorite part about it is that it can change to different colors via the led strip that it has on it!
 It’s a beautiful tower.

-Now unlike the rest of the builds on the site this build has 16GB of RAM.
+Now unlike most of the other builds on the site this build has 16GB of RAM.
 There’s more than enough room in this budget for 16GB RAM and having that much memory is going to make multi-tasking a breeze.
 You’ll be able to run your own game server as well if you’d really like to, 16 GB RAM is very nice to have!

 As far as hard drive space goes, there’s enough room in the budget to have a nice sized SSD and a 1TB hard drive as well.
 525GB of SSD is going to make you extremely content with your build because a SSD is seriously 10x faster than a normal hard drive.
 I highly suggest throwing your operating system on the SSD along with your favorite programs/games as well.
 Any other files like photos/videos should be stored in the 1TB hard drive.

 * Now for the CD drive you’re able to actually have a Blu Ray drive!
 Regular CDs will work just fine on this drive, it’s a combination of Blu Ray and regular CD write so no need to worry there.
 Blu Ray movies have amazing quality and being able to use them with your build will be awesome!